onouv/mes-tool-mock-srv/README.md

 # mes-tool-mock-srv

-backend service to mock a tool (i.e. a simple virtual machine producing parts), so that the mes data system can be manually tested.
+backend service to mock a tool (i.e. a simple simulated piece of machinery producing parts), so that the mes data system can be manually tested.
 This service exposes a client-facing API for users to "operate" a virtual tool, which the service then publishes to associated topics in the **mes-bus**.

 Please note this is **work in progress**